 Burning the candle at both ends

 So what will happen if you keep on the same old track of junk food, no exercise, drinking to excess, smoking, burning the candle at both ends and being under stress much of the time?
-As a consequence of having long term nutrional deficiencies, from eating junk food and drink, along with all the other bad choices you’ve made, impacting on your body over the years, you will succumb.
+As a consequence of having long term nutrional deficiencies, from eating junk food and drinking diet sodas, plus all the other bad choices you’ve made, your body will succumb.

 Because of these debilitating habits, the first thing you will be is Mg deficient.
 You will also have all or some of the symptoms of a Mg deficiency which includes being overweight, having high cholesterol, high blood pressure, high triglycerides and elevated uric acid.
 You may suffer heart arrhythmias, angina, digestive problems, headaches and more.
 These conditions are most often caused by a poor quality high sugar diet.
 Sodas, cakes, pastries, biscuits, artificial sweeteners like aspartame and everything that’s junk with little or no nutrition.
 Your body doesn’t want it but it gets it just the same, on a daily basis.
 Something’s got to give and it will!